shouldbee/docs/content/en/index.md

 ---

 The Step is the statement that drives the web browser.
-There are not only click and inputs steps but state observation and many other steps as well.
+There are not only click and input steps but state observation and many other steps as well.
 You can create your own original test scenarios by combining these steps.

 ## General